 This article will answer this question as well as provide a few alternatives that are guaranteed safe to use.
 We’ve even included a few ways that you can clean out any clogs without needing to grab that bottle of drain cleaner.

-If you’d rather hire a professional to deal with the issue instead, you can call our team at Clover Services for help whenever you need us.
+If you’d rather hire a professional to deal with the issue instead, you can call our team at Clover Contracting for help whenever you need us.